klezVirus/klezVirus.github.io/RedTeaming/Development/ImplementingLDAPScanner/readme.md

 Checking on the documentation, I've noticed a potentially interesting LDAP option: `LDAP_OPT_SECURITY_CONTEXT`.

-Following the documentation, it is possible to obtain the existing Security Context as a pointer to `Ctxhandle` structure.
+Following the documentation, it is possible to obtain the existing Security Context as a pointer to a `Ctxhandle` structure.
 This, in turn should allow us to get the Channel Binding Information, by using the [QueryContextAttributes][12] API.